navasmontilla/site/README.md

 ## Short bio

-I am Assistant professor in the Department of Science and Technology of Materials and Fluids at the Polytechnical School of Teruel (University of Zaraogoza).
+I am Associate professor in the Department of Science and Technology of Materials and Fluids at the Polytechnical School of Teruel (University of Zaraogoza).
 My on-going and future research focuses on the development of efficient simulation tools for environmental flows.

 ## Teaching